JulianG/juliangaramendy.dev/content/blog/monorepo-demo/index.md

 At work we have a project spanning across 4 repositories: 3 React apps + 1 TS library (used by the 3 react apps).

-**We want to move to a monorepo to simplify the developer workflow and the release process.**
+**We're considering moving those to a monorepo as we think it will simplify the developer workflow and the release process.**

 However, the project has a nice way to run any of the 3 apps in **watch mode** (using [Webpack DevServer](https://webpack.js.org/configuration/dev-server/) and [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/)) and make it reload when changes are made to either the app or to the library. **We don't want to lose that functionality.**

 I failed to find an article explaining how to do this with all our requirements so I made a [demo repository](https://github.com/JulianG/monorepo-demo) and I wrote this article.

-I was also trying to avoid using **Lerna** for as much as I could in favour of the basic functionality of **yarn workspaces**.

 I made a small demo (or proof of concept) repository first.
 Here are the steps: